 Is it to prove something about your value?
 Is it to draw attention to yourself?
-Is it to find affirmation that you look good enough?
-Is your profile picture you in your bikini because you want affirmation of your physical beauty?
+Or, is it to find affirmation that you look good enough?
+Did you make your profile picture you in a bikini because you want affirmation of your physical beauty?
 If you have even a hint of a “yes” answer to any of these questions, than perhaps you need to make a change.

 There’s also some interesting data out there about bikinis and what happens in the minds of those who observe them.
 If you’ve never watched Jessica Rey’s Q talk called “The Evolution of the Swimsuit” you should really check it out.
 This blog post recently caught my attention and offers another beautiful perspective.

 As believers we are called to make informed and thoughtful decisions.
 This is wisdom, no matter what the issue.

 Should a Christian woman wear a bikini?
 This boils down to three decision points.

 What is your motivation behind your swimwear choice?
 Where is your heart as you consider it?
 Are you looking to bring glory to yourself or just be comfortable at the pool?
 If you are trying to win the hottest woman out there contest, then that’s a modesty issue.
 It sounds to me like you are just trying to be comfortable and, in that case, if you don’t feel personal conviction in that arena you aren’t, necessarily, doing anything “wrong.”